 Skip to main content

-NGINX
+NGINX Server

 The following example shows how to set up NGINX to work with the OpenSSLv3 pkcs11-provider.
-For this example an NGINX server is started as a docker service.
-The base image is the Red Hat ubi9/nginx-122 image.

 tip

-If you prefer a native set-up instead, the nginx.conf in this section and the section Preparing the key and certificate.
-Will be the most relevant for you.
+If you prefer a native set-up instead, the nginx.conf in this section and the section Preparing the key and certificate will be the most relevant for you.

 note